rachtorres/torrespolisite/content/authors/admin/_index.md

 My name is Rachel S. Torres and I'm currently a doctoral candidate at the University of Iowa in the Department of Political Science.
 I graduated from the University of North Texas with a B.A. in Political Science in 2016, and was previously a McNair Scholar.
 In 2015, I participated in UNT’s National Science Foundation sponsored Research Experience for Undergraduates on ‘Conflict and Peace Studies’.
 Currently, I serve as a Dissertation Fellow for the Mellon-Sawyer Seminar’s “Imagining Latinidades: Articulations of National Belonging” housed in the Obermann Center for Advanced Studies and funded by the Mellon Foundation.

-My dissertation examines how local policy interacts with federal immigration enforcement, and the impact on this interaction on both foreign and native-born Latino political attitudes and behavior.
+My dissertation examines how local policy interacts with federal immigration enforcement, and the impact of this interaction on both foreign and native-born Latino political attitudes and behavior.
 I intend to defend my dissertation in Spring of 2021.